youhan89/tapquest/README.md

 # tapquest
-Simple tapping-game to try things out
+One of the most simple games i could think of.
+Giving me an actual product to try new things out on.